DGerry83/KreeglandIndustrialRepurposing/README.md

 ### 🤝 For Other Modders

-TexutresUnlimitedB9Bridge.dll is available for other mods to use!
+TexutresUnlimitedB9Bridge.dll(and its source) is available for other mods/modders to use!
-It provides immediate TU material updates when changing `currentTextureSet`.
+It provides immediate TU material updates when changing `currentTextureSet` via PAW action in flight and in editor.

 License: [CC0]

+### Remaining licenses

+- **Art (.dds files):** All Rights Reserved
+- **Configs & code:** CC BY-SA 4.0